realworldocaml/book/en/06-error-handling.md

 without first opening the `Result` module.

-### Using `Error`, `Result` and `Or_error`
+### `Error` and `Or_error`

-You have complete freedom in terms of what error type to use with `Result.t`, but it's often useful to standardize on a single type for reporting errors, which, among other things, makes it easier to write small utility functions to automate common error handling patterns, which we'll see more of below.
+`Result.t` gives you complete freedom to choose the type of value you use to represent errors, but it's often useful to standardize on a single error type.
+Among other things, this makes it easier to write utility functions to automate common error handling patterns.

-But the question remains, what type should you choose?
-It turns out to be a tricky choice.
+But what type to choose?
+Is it better to represent errors as strings?

-Indeed, Core has a distinguished type for this, called `Error.t`.
-An `Error.t` tries to do a number of things well at the same time:
+Or S-expressions?
+Or something else entirely?

+Core's answer to this question is the `Error.t` type, which tries to be a good compromise between multiple different goals.

-- **Efficient to construct**: in complex systems, many errors may be created and noted along the path, but a comparatively small subset of those errors will actually be displayed.
+- **Efficiency of construction**: in complex systems, many errors may be created and noted along the path, but comparatively few of these errors will actually be displayed.  `Error` is optimized for this case, making errors very cheap to construct, by lazily delaying the cost of construction until the `Error` needs to be serialized.
+-

 ### Helper functions